Amutheezan/amutheezan.github.io/docs/meltdown.md

 #### Demo \#02 - Breaking KASLR (```kaslr```)

 This demo uses Meltdown to leak the secret randomization of the direct physical map.
 To get the offset quickly, we have to execute the commands with admin privileges.
-Note that I have used Ubuntu 14.04, which has the kernel 4.4.0-142 as disable ```\texttt{kaslr```} by default.
+Note that I have used Ubuntu 14.04, which has the kernel 4.4.0-142 as disable ```kaslr``` by default.

 ##### \textbf{Commands}